brennenskib/Clusterfuck/README.md

 https://discord.gg/nVGgn3Jnjh

-annexing all my code to quit
+opensourcing all my code to quit

 will make gui, just edit data.js for now